2021 French Open women's singles draw, results - Tennis

 Swiatek won the title last autumn as the world’s 54th-ranked player in the best combination of unheralded Grand Slam dominance in more than 40 years.
 Swiatek is seeded eighth.

-Serena Williams, a three-time French Open champion (last in 2015), is in the opposite half of the draw from Swiatek.
-She hasn’t reached the quarterfinals in Paris since returning from childbirth, but is the only top-15 player left in the bottom half of the draw.
+Serena Williams, a three-time French Open champion (last in 2015), lost in the fourth round to No. 21 seed Elena Rybakina of Kazakhstan.
+Williams hasn’t reached the quarterfinals in Paris since returning from childbirth.

-That’s because the top seed in Williams’ quarter, No. 3 Aryna Sabalenka, lost in the third round.

-No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, faces countrywoman Jennifer Brady, the 13th seed, in the third round.
+No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, is into the fourth round.

 FRENCH OPEN DRAWS: Men | Women | TV Schedule